 90 Minutes | 3rd – 8th Grades

-This activity provides an introduction to the sources of renewable energy, with a focus on wind power.
-Students will then be introduced to the wind turbine activity, in which they create blades for their own turbine, working in groups of 2-4.
+This activity provides an introduction to the sources of renewable energy, primarily focusing on wind power.
+A presentation will discuss how a wind turbine functions and the benefits and the consequences of building wind turbines in New England.
+Students will then be engaged in working with their own wind turbines; in small groups of two to four students they will create blades to maximize the efficiency of their turbines.
 The blades are fit to the Center for STEM Education’s wind turbines, which are used to either generate electricity via a motor, or lift a weight (box of crayons) via a drive shaft.
-Both models can be used to calculate the amount of watts generated by the students’ blades.
-By adjusting the size (area) of the blades, the shape, angle, and length of arm (radius), students can analyze which designs work best.
+Both models can be used to calculate the amount of watts generated by the students’ blades and the speed at which the turbine generates mechanical energy.
+By adjusting the size (area) of the blades, the shape, angle, and length of arm (radius), students can analyze which designs work most efficiently.

 This activity has highly variable range of levels of intricacy, and can be conducted very effectively with any range of students.